sydrawat01/BioGPT/README.md

 ### [PyTorch](http://pytorch.org/)

 These are commands to help you install the stable PyTorch version on your system.
-For details on how to install PyTorch(other options), refer [pytorch.org](https://pytorch.org/).
+For details on other installation options for PyTorch, refer [pytorch.org](https://pytorch.org/).

 ```shell
 # Linux, pip, python & CPU